mikevoets/jama16-retina-replication/README.md

 ## Training

 To start training with default settings, run `$ python train.py`.
-To train with stochastic gradient descent, specify the `-sgd` flag.
 Optionally specify the path to where models checkpoints should be saved to with the `-sm` parameter.

 Run `$ python train.py -h` to see additional optional parameters for training with your own data set, or where to save summaries or operating threshold metrics.